 Access Control System Basics – Components of Access Control

-All access control systems can be broken down into the following components: a locking device, card/fob access device, a credential reader device, power supply, controller software, override device, and an emergency exit device.
+The components needed for an access control systems are: a locking device, card/fob access device, a credential reader device, power supply, controller software, override device, and an emergency exit device.
 These devices may be individual components or combined into one or more components.

 In our blog article, “How Much Does Access Control Cost we broke down the three types of readily available small business access control systems.
 In order of complexity: stand alone device, wired stand alone systems, and wired complex systems.

 Our company focus is on stand alone or few-door wired systems.
 Basically we support small businesses.
 If you are looking for small business access control solution, this article tells you everything you need to know.
 Small business solutions are ideal when you only have a few doors.

 They are much less expensive than systems that come with super advanced features your small business won’t need.
 Large business keyless systems will need every component mentioned above and additional components if wiring into an alarm/camera system and to support battery backup if desired.